camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 However, in some use cases extending ``vars.yaml`` may be needed:

 * Configuring highly specific environments
-* Configuration of a multi-organization project
+* Configuration of a multi-tenant project

 Use of dynamic variables
 ........................